EconomyLens.com

 The Los Angeles blazes in January constitute the largest-ever insured wildfire loss event by far, reaching an estimated $40 billion, said Swiss Re. ©AFP

-Zurich (AFP) – Natural disasters caused $135 billion in economic losses globally in the first half of 2025, fuelled by the Los Angeles wildfires, Swiss Re said Wednesday.
-Swiss Re, which serves as an insurer of insurance companies, reported that first half losses were up from the $123 billion in the first half of 2024.
+Zurich (AFP) – Natural disasters caused $135 billion in economic losses globally in the first half of 2025, fuelled by the Los Angeles wildfires, reinsurer Swiss Re said Wednesday.
+Swiss Re, which serves as an insurer of insurance companies, noted that first half losses were up from the $123 billion recorded in the first half of 2024.

 Related

-The Zurich-based reinsurance giant estimated that of this year’s first half losses, $80 billion had been insured.
-The Los Angeles blazes in January constitute the largest-ever insured wildfire loss event by far, reaching an estimated $40 billion, according to Swiss Re.
-The company noted that the “exceptional loss severity” of the fires was due to prolonged winds, a lack of rainfall, and “some of the densest concentration of high-value single-family residential property in the US.”
+The Zurich-based reinsurance giant estimated that of this year’s first half losses, $80 billion had been insured, which is almost double the 10-year average in 2025 prices.
+The Los Angeles blazes in January constituted the largest-ever insured wildfire loss event, reaching an estimated $40 billion, according to Swiss Re.
+The report indicated that the “exceptional loss severity” of the fires was attributed to prolonged winds, a lack of rainfall, and “some of the densest concentration of high-value single-family residential property in the US.”

 © 2024 AFP